Home

 4. With loss of natural language comes losing acquaintence with hikma (wisdom: context-sensitive thinking and response) and being in possession of only a limited form of ilm (knowledge).
 This depravity, irrevocably, results in mankind falling to levels below those in Iblis' wildest, most jealous and vindictive of dreams.

-The reason AI is guaranteed to not answer back with the Truth is because everything that is a product of man's own vanity, hides within it the seed of its own destruction.
-A mortal can only create artefacts that themselves are bound by laws of mortality, i.e., impermanence.
-The ultimate and unbreakable test for AI is one and only, a test it is designed, from its very inception, to fail:
+The reason AI is guaranteed to not answer back with the Truth is because everything that is a product of man's own vanity hides within it the seed of its own destruction.
+A mortal cant but only create artefacts that are themselves bound by laws of mortality, i.e., impermanence.
+The ultimate and unbreakable singular test for AI is only one, a test it is designed, from its very inception, to fail:

 God: there is no god but He,